bxparks/AUnit/README.md

 ### Missing Features

-Here are the features which have not been ported over from ArduinoUnit:
+Here are the features which have not been ported over from ArduinoUnit 2.2:

 * ArduinoUnit supports multiple `*` wildcards in its `exclude()` and `include()` methods.
 AUnit supports only a single `*` wildcard and it must occur at the